Ocelot-Social-Community/ocelot.social/docs/en/donate/README.md

 sidebar: false
 ---

-*Ocelot.social* is freely available open source software.
+*Ocelot.social* is open source software that is freely available.

 The association [busFaktor() e.V.](https://busfaktor.org/en/) coordinates and promotes the programming of this software and takes care of its maintenance.
-You can support this project with a one-off or permanent donation.
+You can support this project with a one-off or recurrent donation.
 We are very happy about every contribution.

-## Donation account
+## Account for Donations

 busFaktor eV
 IBAN: DE81 5003 1000 1084 5340 01